Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Related Plants

-Another variety of Pellionia that is grown indoors is Pellionia repens commonly called Polynesian Ivy Vine which bears a pale central band on each leaf where the outer margin may be olive or bronzy green.
+Another variety of Pellionia that is grown indoors is Pellionia repens ( Polynesian Ivy Vine) which bears a pale central band on each leaf with an olive or bronzy green outer margin.

-Satin Pellionia (Pellionia pulchra) is non-toxic to humans and pets as outlined by ASPCA.
+Satin Pellionia is non-toxic to humans and pets as outlined by ASPCA.
 It is safe to grow in the home or office space.

 Where to Buy

-If you are looking to add Pellionia Plants to your collection, you may acquire the plants online from Etsy (Link to Etsy).
+If you are looking to add Pellionia Plants to your collection, you may acquire these plants online from Etsy (Link to Etsy).

-Satin Pellionia (Pellionia pulchra) prefers medium to bright indirect light, average warmth of 18-260C, humidity of 60-70% and consistently moist, rich, well-drained, all purpose potting mixes coupled with monthly feeding during the growing season.
+To care for Satin Pellionia (Pellionia pulchra) give it medium to bright indirect light, average warmth of 18-260C, humidity of 60-70% and consistently moist, rich, well-drained, potting mix coupled with monthly feeding during the growing season.

 Satin Pellionia, Pellionia pulchra